-- 2. NOTE 2: Prior to the purchase of equipment in the amount of \$5,000 or more per unit cost, the Recipient must obtain the written approval from DHS.
-The Recipient shall maintain an annual inventory, which will include a brief description of the item, serial number and amount of purchase for equipment purchased with grant funds, or received under a grant, and having a \$5,000 or more per unit cost.
+NOTE 2: Before purchasing equipment in the amount of \$5,000 or more per unit cost, the Recipient must obtain the written approval from DHS.
+The Recipient must maintain an annual inventory, which will include a brief description of the item, serial number and amount of purchase for equipment purchased with grant funds, or received under a grant, and having a \$5,000 or more per unit cost.
 The inventory must also identify the sub-award under which the equipment was purchased.
 Maintenance and insurance will be the responsibility of the Recipient.
-Title of equipment will remain with the Recipient until closeout when disposition will be provided in writing by DHS within 120 days of submission of final reports. - F. Supplies: Costs of all tangible personal property other than that included in the equipment category.
+Title of equipment will remain with the Recipient until closeout when disposition will be provided in writing by DHS within 120 days of submission of final reports.

+- f.
+Supplies: Costs of all tangible personal property other than that included in the equipment category.
 Specify general categories of supplies and their costs.
 Show computations and provide other information which supports the amount requested.
-Grantees should calculate the cost of assessments as well as printing the USCIS required assessment. - G. Contractual: Costs of all contracts for services and goods except for those that belong under other categories such as equipment, supplies, construction, etc. Include third party evaluation contracts (if applicable) and contracts with secondary recipient organizations.
+Grantees should calculate the cost of assessments as well as printing the USCIS required assessment. - g.
+Contractual: Costs of all contracts for services and goods except for those that belong under other categories such as equipment, supplies, construction, etc. Include third party evaluation contracts (if applicable) and contracts with secondary recipient organizations.